Part of Applied System Dynamics - Communication & prediction

 Expressing a need can feel like risk.

-Underneath the words, old rules may become active:
+Under the words, old rules / learned system logic can become active:

 This means the conversation is no longer only about the present moment.
 The system is also responding to old predictions.